robwilliams/cowtown/index.md

 <p>   </p>
 <p>   </p>

-<p>In fact, the truth is that I'm sort-of a Mad Scientist - perhaps even a savant - and I'm obsessed with solving the problem of making learning to play guitar easier, more logical and understandable, and above all else - fun! </p>
+<p>In fact, the truth is that I'm sort-of a Mad Scientist, and I'm obsessed with solving the problem of making learning to play guitar easier, more logical and understandable, and above all else - fun! </p>
 <p>   </p>
 <p>It's what I love to do, so I do it as much as I can, and I only do it with people I like. </p>
 <p>And you know what? </p>